Dans-labs/formats/docs/fileFormats/css.md

 CSS is gone through several major versions.

-The format is plain text, so CSS files are easy to open, but the meaning of the styles is dependent on the version of the CSS styling engine that has been used.
+The format is [Text](../fileFormats/text.md), so CSS files are easy to open, but the meaning of the styles is dependent on the version of the CSS styling engine that has been used.